brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ### Why you can't time-travel

 After a bit of head scratching I thought I had figured out what was going on.
-The window function frame when used in a view or common table expression, works with the `WHERE` clause in the view.
-Any `WHERE` conditions in your query will affect the rows you see, but not the values computed in window functions.
-Not very clear from the documentation I'd seen, so I wanted to confirm the hypothesis.
+When a window function is used in a view or common table expression (CTE), the "frame" is filtered by the `WHERE` clause in the view or CTE, not the calling query.
+Any `WHERE` conditions in the query will affect the rows you see, but not the values computed in window functions.
+That's not very clear from the documentation I'd seen, so I wanted to confirm the hypothesis.
 Back to using the SQL interface like a REPL.

 ```sql title="Simple example of window function filtering in CTEs"
 -- a single column, with a row for values 1-5 in place of a timestamp